-4.1. in which Online Publishers and/or their appointed Advertising Sales Representatives, Creative or Development Agencies and Media Agencies can address issues of common interest;
+4.1. in which Brands, Online Publishers, Creative or Development Agencies, Media Agencies and Educators can address issues of common interest;

-4.2. which can facilitate engagement, interaction, learning and commerce between Members, focused on growing the South African digital industry;
+4.2. which can facilitate engagement, interaction, learning and commerce between Members, focused on growing the South Africa digital industry;

 4.3. which can represent the South African digital industry before the marketing community, the press, government and the public; and

 4.4. through which international digital players can enter the South African digital marketplace.

 The main objects of the DMMA are to represent and address issues of common interest of Members and in order for the DMMA to successfully pursue its mission and purpose, the DMMA will have to:

 5.1. stay up-to-date on global Digital Media and Digital Marketing trends so as to develop an understanding of how the South African digital industry will change as it matures;